yenchenchou/mle-career-path/Java/README.md

         Student firstStudent = new Student("Tom")
     ```
    -> there are three main operations in total:
-        * declaration: associate a variable with an object type `Student firstStudent`
+        * declaration: associate a variable with an object type `Student firstStudent`. `firstStudent` is a reference
         * instantiation: The `new` keyword is a Java operator that creates the object `firstStudent = new Student(...)`
         * initialization: The `new` operator is followed by a call to a constructor, which initialize the new object

 ## Object Memory layout (Class 1)